A refugee, defined by the United Nations Convention, is any person who has a well-founded fear of being persecuted because of their:

 There are also 10 million stateless people.

 Asylum seekers are people who have applied for protection and are awaiting determination of their status.

-For more information about asylum seekers click here
+For more information about asylum seekers including resources and information about healthcare access in Queensland click here

 Australian Refugee Health Guide (2018)

 Why focus on Refugee Health – Includes information about people from refugee backgrounds and people seeking asylum in Australia, how people can be identified and common health concerns for people from refugee backgrounds.
 Read it here.